-Opportunities for volunteers arise in the Hospice, Hospice Shop, Library, Gardening, Nursing Home, Day-Care Centre for the Older Adult and Palliative Care Day-Care.
+Opportunities for volunteers arise in the Hospice, Library, Gardening, Nursing Home, Day Care Centre for the Older Adult and the Specialist Palliative Care Day Unit, Administration and Fundraising.

 Our volunteers carry out indispensable tasks that let Milford provide the relaxed homely atmosphere for which it is recognised.
 The way volunteers interact with Milford is a dual one; they represent the outside community to our residents and patients and also bring the message of Milford to their communities.